Building and Testing Best Practices

 When performing UI-based automation, you must provide names for a variety of components, including robots, the environments that the robots run on, and the actions that the robots perform.

-Some objects, such as robots, connections, and environment pools, can include spaces.
-Other more programmatic objects, such as variables and input parameters, cannot include spaces.
+The names of some objects, such as robots, robot connections, and environment pools, can include spaces.
+Other more programmatic objects, such as variables and input parameters, cannot include spaces in their names.

 If your organization doesn't have them yet, create naming conventions.
-Then, follow the conventions so that everyone understand the components at a glance and update a robot quickly and confidently.
+Then, follow the conventions so that everyone understands the components at a glance and can update a robot quickly and confidently.

 Test in Real-World Conditions